donastephen/GaatuProject/README.md

 Description:
 ............
 Project for storing a list of products when the user scans a SKU, a unique 6 digit integer that represents a Product.
 This app allows to add new Product and ProductList.
+Screenshots are in web/screenshots folder.

 Symfony components used:
 ........................